-Order booklets or audio CDs about chemotherapy, how it works, having treatment and how it might affect you.
+Order booklets or audio CDs about chemotherapy.
+It includes how it works, having treatment and how it might affect you.

 If you're struggling to find what you need, call our Support line on 0808 808 0000 (Monday to Friday, 9am-8pm)More ways to contact us